zewas1/ProductCatalog/README.md

 Install required dependencies with the following command: composer require symfony/runtime

-On XAMPP control panel click shell tye in the following command: db_user -u root password
+On XAMPP control panel click shell tye in the following command: mysqladmin  -u db_user password

 When prompted for password type in : db_password